RishabhPariharGit/React-Project/README.md

 Learned how to take the pull of the changes from the git Updated the product page of the website
 Completed the changes

+Date 14-apr-24
+- Created Logic for add to Cart.